India should talk to Taliban if Delhi feels it will bolster peace push - Pak

-India should talk to Taliban if Delhi feels it will bolster peace push - Pak2 min read .
-Updated: 17 May 2020, 07:36 AM IST
+India should talk to Taliban if Delhi feels it will bolster peace push - Pak1 min read .
+17 May 2020

 U.S. Special Representative for Afghanistan Zalmay Khalilzad said it would be 'appropriate' for an India-Taliban engagement